On this page

 Renew your driver's licence and health card

-You may be able to renew both your driver’s licence and Ontario photo health card if they expire at the same time.Renew driver’s licence and health card
+You may be able to renew both your driver’s licence and Ontario photo health card if they expire at the same time and you don't need a photo.Renew driver’s licence and health card

 Cost and delivery

 ServiceOntario sends this product using Canada Post and there may be delays.

 The fee is $90 for a 5-year licence.

 The fees may vary if:

 - the renewal period is not for a full 5 years, for example the expiry date on your driver’s licence is changing to match the expiry date on your health card

 - you are over 76 years of age